QuentinRa/blog.quentinra.dev/info/html/forms/input.md

     * **checkbox**
     * **radio**
     * number
-* **placeholder**: put a default value that will be removed when the user write something
+* **placeholder**: put a default value that will be removed when the user writes something
 * **value**: you can set a value

 <hr class="sr">